Writing about what it means to be human

 Alan Safahi is an Iranian-American entrepreneur, technologist, and futurist whose career spans more than four decades at the frontier of innovation — across information technology, telecommunications, and payment processing, and through startups in blockchain, cryptocurrency, artificial intelligence, and decentralized finance.

-Today he is the founder of SoapBox Super App, where he builds artificial intelligence for the Church — tools that help pastors carry their work further, answer the questions of the spiritually curious at two in the morning, and carry the words of Scripture across more than a hundred languages.
+Today he is the founder of SoapBox Super App, where he builds artificial intelligence for the Church — tools that help pastors carry their work further, answer the questions of the spiritually curious at two in the morning, and carry the words of Scripture across more than 140 languages.

 Now he writes, drawing on a lifetime spent building the very technologies he explores.
 In nonfiction, Image Bearers asks what it means to stay human in the age of artificial intelligence.
 In fiction, the Utopia trilogy imagines a future where humans, post-humans, and sentient machines fight not just for survival, but for purpose, morality, and coexistence.
 He writes from a rare vantage: inside the industry, shipping the very tools he reflects on.